mathesar-foundation/mathesar/docs/docs/user-guide/data-explorer.md

 # Mathesar's Data Explorer

-The Data Explorer provides rudimentary support for some basic reporting and analytics tasks.
+The Data Explorer lets you create reports from your data.

 You can: